resolve109/study-aws-sa/aws-study-guide.md

   - Use Amazon SNS and SQS to create a buffering layer between clients and backend processors (e.g., EC2 instances)
   - If an EC2 instance fails, messages remain in the queue until another instance can process them
   - Verified that decoupling via SQS enhances system resiliency.
-- **Microservices Migration**:
+- **Additional Update for Microservices**:
-  - Recommended for asynchronous communication in microservices-based architectures.
+  - For microservices-based architectures transitioning from monolithic, SQS is recommended for asynchronous communication.
-  - Ensures decoupled, scalable processing.
+  - Confirms SQS improves decoupling and scalability.

 ## Container and Kubernetes Services